Spain to treat thousands of coronavirus patients in conference hall as toll tops 1,000

 Inditex, owner of clothing chain Zara, said it was considering temporarily laying off around 25,000 staff in Spain if the state of emergency continues beyond April 15.

+Department store El Corte Ingles has moved more staff into its supermarket division as demand for click-and-collect service has increased by a factor of five, a spokeswoman told Reuters.

+Banco Santander has closed nearly half its branches in Spain because fewer customers are visiting them as coronavirus spreads, a source said.

-Cepyme, a lobby group representing small and medium-sized companies said in a report on Friday that assuming that the current lockdown lasts four weeks, it expected Spain to end the year with 300,000 fewer jobs than at the end of 2019.
+Cepyme, a lobby group representing small and medium-sized companies, said that assuming that the current lockdown lasts four weeks, it expected Spain to end the year with 300,000 fewer jobs than at the end of 2019.

 On Thursday, the government gave all hotels seven days to shut.